inside.ewu.edu

 OCTH 506S.
 PRACTICE SKILLS AND ETHICS.
 2 Credits.

-This course is designed to provide entry level occupational therapy students’ knowledge and skills in practice skills and policy.
-The course will focus on four main elements of practice including basic clinical skills, clinical writing and documentation, professional roles and policy, and ethics.
-The intent is for the student to establish basic skills that can be further developed in practice specific courses to enable them to demonstrate entry-level practice competencies.
+Designed to provide entry level occupational therapy students’ knowledge and skills in practice skills and policy.
+Focuses on four main elements of practice including basic clinical skills, clinical writing and documentation, professional roles and policy, and ethics.
+The intent is to establish basic skills that can be further developed in practice specific courses to enable them to demonstrate entry-level practice competencies.

 OCTH 507S.
 ANALYSIS AND SYNTHESIS OF OCCUPATIONAL PERFORMANCE.
 3 Credits.

-This course will teach students how to analyze daily activities and discover their therapeutic value to support intervention strategies with persons who are experiencing dysfunction in occupational performance.
-Students will integrate theory and knowledge of OT Practice Framework to progress to in-depth analysis of occupational performance.
-Students will learn how to synthesize information from a variety of sources and apply it to creating, adapting, and grading therapeutic activities.
+Covers how to analyze daily activities and discover their therapeutic value to support intervention strategies with persons who are experiencing dysfunction in occupational performance.
+Students integrate theory and knowledge of OT Practice Framework to progress to in-depth analysis of occupational performance.
+Students learn how to synthesize information from a variety of sources and apply it to creating, adapting, and grading therapeutic activities.

 OCTH 512S.
 FIELDWORK II SEMINAR.
 1 Credit.

-This course will focus on preparation for the transition from classroom to Fieldwork Level II (FW II) experiences.
-Students will have the opportunity to identify and analyze the Level II fieldwork expectations, explore the supervisory and interdisciplinary team relationships, review professional and ethical behavior, develop a Level II Fieldwork Portfolio, review AOTA, NBCOT and the state of Washington licensure requirements and begin preparation for job searches.
+Focuses on preparation for the transition from classroom to Fieldwork Level II (FW II) experiences.
+Students have the opportunity to identify and analyze the Level II fieldwork expectations, explore the supervisory and interdisciplinary team relationships, review professional and ethical behavior, develop a Level II Fieldwork Portfolio, review AOTA, NBCOT, and the state of Washington licensure requirements, and begin preparation for job searches.

 OCTH 515S.
 INTER-PROFESSIONAL AND CROSS-CULTURAL LEARNING FOR OCCUPATIONAL THERAPY.
 1 Credit.